kishanpatel789/kp_data_dev_site/content/posts/003_DeleteYourOldTweets.md

 That's a lot of secrets; let's break it down.
 The API key and API key secret are credentials that will be used by the script.
 They say, "Hey Twitter, I'm the bot representing the project and app you already know about."
 The access token and access token secret, on the other hand, represent credentials for your specific Twitter account; they allow the script to delete Tweets on your behalf.
 Specifically, the access token and token secret are user-specific credentials used to authenticate via the OAuth1.0a protocol.

 Save these four secrets somewhere safe.
-Our code will need them to actually make any changes to your Tweets.
+Our code will need them to make changes to your Tweets.

 ### 3. Get the Code
 Download the magic eraser from this Github repo, featuring two scripts: